 - Establish individual accounts for each eligible employee

-Can I Open a Roth IRA and a SEP IRA?
+Can I Have Both a SEP IRA and a Roth IRA?

 Tips on Retirement Planning

-- Your retirement savings options aren’t limited to an SEP IRA or a Roth IRA.
+- Your retirement savings options don’t have to stick to a SEP IRA or a Roth IRA.
 You can also invest in a traditional IRA, which functions similarly to a 401(k) plan in reducing your tax liability.